Ardumower/Sunray/README.md

 ## Description <a name="description"></a>
-An alternative Firmware (experimental) for...
+Sunray firmware is an alternative Firmware (experimental) for...

 Platform | Hardware required
 --- | ---